fmuhic/junkyard/networking/README.md

 - Each router independently uses this map to calculate best routes to each detination
 - Link state protocols tend to be faster in reacting to network changes than distance vector protocols, but they use more resources on router

+### RIP

+- Routing Information Protocol
+- Uses hop count as its metrics.
+One router = one hop (bandwith i irrelevant)
+- Maximum hop cout in 15.
+Anything above that is considered unreachabale
+- It can not be used in large networks

 ### OSPF

 - The cost of each link is calculated based on bandwith